ejgallego/coq-serapi/README.md

 Look at the [interface file](sertop/sertop_protocol.mli) for all the details.
 Ocaml type definitions are serialized in a straightforward manner so it should be easy to figure the syntax out.

+Sertop can be interrupted by `Ctrl-C` in the same way than the regular `coqtop`.

 ### Building

 The build system is work in progress. coq/coq#187 needs to be completed before we can put SerAPI in Opam.